Privacy Policy

 9. Security and Data Integrity

-StatSocial takes steps to help ensure that the data we possess is housed and transmitted securely.
+StatSocial takes steps designed to help ensure that the data we possess is housed and transmitted securely.
 This may include physical and electronic security precautions, firewall protections, encryption, hashing or truncation of data, and access controls to personal information.
 Although neither we nor any platform can guarantee 100 percent safety from hacks or illegal intrusion, we employ efforts that are designed to minimize the risk of this occurring.

 10. Changes to this Privacy Policy